odoo/documentation/content/developer/reference/frontend/owl_components.rst

 - Direct siblings dropdowns: when one is open, toggle others on hover
 - Close on outside click
 - Optionally close the item list when an item is selected
-- Emit an event to inform which list item is clicked
+- Call a function when the item is selected
 - Support sub dropdowns, up to any level
 - SIY: style it yourself
 - Configurable hotkey to open/close a dropdown or select a dropdown item